 Getting A Room: There are a number of accommodation options in Perissa to accommodate everyone’s needs.

-- Mid-Range: Villa Markos – Tucked away on a little side-road in Perissa, family-run Villa Markos is located minutes away from Perissa Beach.
+– Mid-Range: Villa Markos – Tucked away on a little side-road in Perissa, family-run Villa Markos is located minutes away from Perissa Beach.
 The villa is comprised of studios and apartments and has a pool, a snack bar, and delicious home-cooked meals at their restaurant.
-Check out my room at Villa Markos in my Santorini Vlog.
+(Price Range: $36-$120)

 Getting There: Take the bus from Thira (Fira) to Kamari for around €3,20 RT.
 It is also possible to reach Kamari by taxi, car, or moped.